kupl/PyTER/README.md

 ### 3. Running PyTER

-You can run our reapir framework PyTER for all programs in TypeBugs:
+You can run our reapir framework PyTER for all programs in BugsInPy:

 ```
 python -u ./pyter_tool/my_tool/test_main.py -d "/pyter/BugsInPy/benchmark" -b "bugsinpy" -c ""
 ```

+It takes quite a long time.
+If you want to see only correct result, then change option of `-c` from "" to "p"

+The results of PyTER are stored in `./result/bugsinpy_total.result` and you can find detailed information about specific program in `./result/<speicif-program>.result`.